Tory leadership race: Who are the contenders and where do they stand on Brexit?

 The 40-year-old said he was throwing his hat in the ring because the party needed to look to the future and attract younger voters.

-He said he would take a different approach to try to get Commons support for a Brexit deal than the one Theresa May used.
+He said he would take a different approach to the one Theresa May used in order to get Commons support for a Brexit deal.

 He said: “She didn’t start by levelling with people about the trade-offs.